Tigerzplace/Vid2Text/Readme.md

 To install ffmpeg, follow the instructions given [here](https://www.wikihow.com/Install-FFmpeg-on-Windows).

-To create service account credentials, follow the instructions given [here](https://cloud.google.com/speech-to-text/docs/quickstart-protocol).
+To create service account credentials, follow the instructions given [here](https://cloud.google.com/speech-to-text/docs/before-you-begin).
+If you want to follow up a video tutorial, you can get the whole method [here]: (https://youtu.be/DtlJH6MgBso?t=94).
 Download the JSON file and save it in the same directory as `key.json`.

 ## Usage